scyhz3/5017-grp/README.md

 ## Run project

-#### You just need to down load the interface-2.6.5 and start the interface with yarn.
+#### We have already deployed the smart contracts on the debug chain (https://rpc.debugchain.net) with chain ID:8348.
+Thus, you just need to down load the interface-2.6.5 and start the interface with yarn.
+Then, connect the debug chain with your metamask wallet.
+You can use the test tokens to check this project, or you can also use your own tokens through updating the token list.

 ## Smart Contracts